unibo-dtm-se-2425-AvianBlasters/report/sections/01-concept/index.md

 no health points left or when an enemy is able to touch them.

 From a use case perspective, users are meant to interact with the software offline on their device when they want to have to play for a few bursts and give their routine a short and fun break.

-The system does not need to store user's data.
+The system stores the scores locally in the user's file system.

 In the case of this software project, there is only one kind of role that a user might play, namely the one of the player.